gameeapp/gamee-js/README.md

 # Gamee JS

-Gamee is the HTML5 based platform that offers immediate game experimence.
-Players can reach many games not just from Gamee application, but also directly from Telegram, Kik, Facebook messenger or from our website.
-And all that with almost zero load ...
-[Read more](https://github.com/gameeapp/gamee-js/wiki)

-## About this repo
+Gamee is a social platform full of HTML5 games.
+Our goal is to make the games playable everywhere.
+You can play in the mobile apps (Android, iOS), bots (Telegram, Kik, Facebook Messenger) or directly on web.

-Javascript framework for connecting to [Gamee](http://www.gameeapp.com/) platform.
+GameeJS is our Javascript framework for connecting HTML5 game to [Gamee](http://www.gameeapp.com/) platform.

-Documentation is currently located on [Github wiki](https://github.com/gameeapp/gamee-js/wiki), where you can also read about [Planned updates](https://github.com/gameeapp/gamee-js/wiki/Planned-updates).
+Documentation is currently located on [Github wiki](https://github.com/gameeapp/gamee-js/wiki)

 ## Usage